-Google just announced plans to transition its ad exchange (AdX) and industry-leading ad server (Ad Manager/DFP) to a first-price auction.
+Google announced plans to transition its ad exchange (AdX) and industry-leading ad server (Ad Manager/DFP) to a first-price auction starting initially on May 6, 2019.
 Prior to this announcement, Google carried the torch inside of the advertising ecosystem for standardizing the practice of a second-price auction.
 This was a practice Google believed provided a clearer reflection of the true price of a publisher’s inventory.
 A move to a Google first-price auction highlights how this type of practice was being taken advantage of by outside strategies and technologies in the space.

-This change will likely affect most digital publishers in some form or fashion.
-It will shift the day-to-day strategies of many ad operations professionals and alter the value that various publishing partnerships and technologies provide (both improving the value of some and greatly decreasing the value of others).
+The change is expected to affect most digital publishers in some form or fashion.
+It shifts the day-to-day strategies of many ad operations professionals and alter the value that various publishing partnerships and technologies provide (both improving the value of some and greatly decreasing the value of others).

-Below, I’ll walk through what a shift to a Google first-price auction means for publisher ad rates, what publishers should be doing about this change, and what risks might be associated with Google’s big change to AdX.
+Below, I’ll walk through what the shift to a Google first-price auction means for publisher ad rates, what publishers should to compensate for this change, and what risks might be associated with Google’s big change to AdX.

 What is a first-price auction?